14 Of The Best Jobs for People With Anxiety

 An added bonus of pursuing a career in this category is that it gives you an outlet for your creative urges.

-Since all forms of art can help lessen anxiety, the process of putting together a hairstyle or designing a makeup palette that suits a specific skin type might assuage any panic that naturally bubbles up in the workplace.
+Since all forms of art can help lessen anxiety, the process of putting together a hairstyle or designing a makeup palette might assuage any panic that naturally bubbles up in the workplace.

 3. Outpatient or Long-Term Care Dietitian

 If you love to cook or you’re frequently reading up on the latest superfoods, you might consider a career in nutrition.

 A wide variety of companies employ dietitians in all different capacities, from the hospital to the grocery store.